 For questions or more information about your right to a Good Faith Estimate, contact the billing department below.

 Sliding Fee Program

 Mercy welcomes all patients regardless of insurance status.
 We offer financial assistance through a discounted fee program.
 By Federal Law, qualification is based on household size and income.
 You will be asked to complete an application and provide proof of income for all adult members in your household.
 The completion of those documents will determine if you are eligible for the program, the category your household size and income place you in, and the fee(s) required at time of service.

 Admittance into the sliding fee program is valid for a period of one year.
 Your fees could change if your income or household size increase or decrease during that time.
 Please inform us if this occurs.
 Mercy trusts that the information you provide is true and accurate.
 We reserve the right to disqualify you from the sliding fee program if you have misrepresented information.

 Billing and Insurance Information

-If you have billing and/or insurance questions, please call our office at 615.790.0567 and ask for the Billing Department.
-Mercy accepts and welcomes TennCare, CoverKids, Medicare and commercial insurance.
-We are not responsible for knowing what your medical and behavioral health insurance benefits are and recommend you call your insurance company to find out if Mercy is in-network with your insurance network of providers.
+Mercy also has Certified Application Counselors who are able to help with enrollment in the Health Insurance Marketplace.
+We are not responsible for knowing what your medical and behavioral health insurance benefits are and recommend you call your insurance company to find out if Mercy is included in your plan benefits.